roadrunner-server/roadrunner-docs/docs/en/middleware/otel.md

 ### Configuration

-OT is a http plugin middleware, so, its configuration is located under the http plugin configuration.
+OT is a middleware plugin which currently working with gRPC and HTTP plugins.

+Example configuration for HTTP:
 ```yaml
 version: "2.7"